-One thing I noticed about using the S-video out on a C64 is that it tends to over saturate the image.
+One thing I've noticed about using the S-video out on a C64 is it tends to over saturate the image.
 The first S-video image probably looks fine because you are viewing a captured image on a computer monitor.
 Viewing those color levels on a normal television would cause some nasty color bleeding.
 While too much color may seem like a minor issue, my LCD monitor absolutely hates this and responds by displaying my video as crazy disco rainbow color-cycling madness.
 While crazy disco rainbow color-cycling madness looks cool, I would not want to stare at it while trying to work.
 Plus, it can't be good for the hardware.
 The solution: add a small amount of resistance between the chroma output and the S-video connector.
 A 300 ohm resistor did the job.

 You may download it here (along with other monitoring tools).